bastibl/instant-gnuradio/README.md

 to build the virtual machine.
 The output will be in the `vms/` directory.

-Note that there is a `base` file and a `gnuradio` file.
-If you make changes to your `gnuradio.json` you can save time by only rebuilding the latter by running `make gnuradio`.
+Note that there is a `base` file and a `sdr` file.
+If you make changes to your `sdr.json` you can save time by only rebuilding the latter by running `make sdr`.

 ### Customizing the Virtual Machines

-VM configurations are defined in the packer configuration files `base.json` and `gnuradio.json`.
+VM configurations are defined in the packer configuration files `base.json` and `sdr.json`.

 More information on how to customize the virtual machines can be found on the [packer website](https://www.packer.io/).
 ## Live Image